 But what a great month it was!
 Later this week I will be recapping September’s highlights by bringing together some of the top recipes of the month as well as sharing a few of the products I’m totally loving right now.
 You’ll have to come back on Friday to check it out!

-But now, I’ve got a brand new recipes for you:
+But now, I’ve got a brand new recipe for you:

 Creamy Vegan Tomato Soup.